 In lieu of reflection seismic data, it was decided to utilize a published three-dimensional, gravity-derived model of Tertiary rift-fill thickness in the Albuquerque Basin (Grauch and Connell, 2013).
-That model indicates that pre-rift fill strata in the Calabacillas sub-basin between the Davis No. 1Y Tamara and the Shell No. 3 Santa Fe wells are 0.25 km (800 ft) thicker than in the No. 1 Santa Fe well over much of the area and as much as 0.5 km (1600 ft) thicker in the deepest area which lies just to the west of the Zianna Uplift.
-Thickness of the rift fill is correlative with the depth at which Cretaceous source rocks lie within the Albuquerque Basin.
-Application of the depth-dependent thermal model places the Lower Mancos strata at peak oil generation and the Mancos C just shy of peak oil generation where it is 800 ft thicker (Figure S6).
-In the eastern, deepest area the Mancos C and all of the source rocks in the Lower Mancos Shale are at peak oil generation.
+That model indicates that rift-fill strata in the Calabacillas sub-basin between the Davis No. 1Y Tamara and the Shell No. 3 Santa Fe wells are 0.25 km (800 ft) thicker than in the No. 1 Santa Fe well over much of the area and as much as 0.5 km (1600 ft) thicker in the deepest area which lies just to the west of the Zianna Uplift.
+Thickness of the rift fill is correlative with the depth at which underlying Cretaceous source rocks lie within the Albuquerque Basin.
+Application of the depth-dependent thermal model places the Lower Mancos strata at peak oil generation and the Mancos C just shy of peak oil generation where it is 800 ft deeper (Figures S12, S13).
+In the eastern, deepest area the Mancos C and all of the source rocks in the Lower Mancos Shale are at peak oil generation with a predicted R_o for the Mancos C of 0.95.
 Therefore, this area should be considered to have moderate oil potential.
-Note that, as above, the absence of deep exploratory test wells precludes the possibility of testing significant flows of oil from any of the shale units, precludes the possibility of obtaining shows of oil or gas and therefore prevents assignment of a high oil potential.
+Note that, as above, the absence of deep exploratory test wells precludes the possibility of testing significant flows of oil from any of the shale units and also the possibility of obtaining shows of oil or gas resulting in and therefore precludes assignment of a high oil potential.
 Oil production from the Mancos Shale in the San Juan Basin is obtained from thin sandstones that are interbedded with the shales (Broadhead, 2015).
 The Mancos C is the primary productive unit in the San Juan Basin.
 As described in the main report, the Lower Mancos Shale is also productive.
 It is unknown what the reservoir capability of these units is in the Albuquerque Basin compared to the reservoir capability in the Sandoval County part of the San Juan Basin.
-The limited data from the limited exploratory wells indicate that lithologies (rock types) are similar in both areas and therefore reservoir capabilities should be somewhat similar in both areas.
+The limited data from the limited exploratory wells indicate that lithologies (rock types) are similar in both areas and therefore reservoir capabilities should be somewhat similar in both areas with the Mancos C regarded as the primary exploratory target and the Lower Mancos Shale regarded as the secondary exploration target.